Programs Offered

 Equivalent - Duplicate Degree Credit Not Granted: ATLS 5130

-Requisites: Requires prerequisites ATLS 2200 and ATLS 2300 (both minimum grade C).
-Restricted to TMEN and MTAM students.
+Requisites: Requires prerequisites ATLS 2200 and ATLS 2300 (all minimum grade C-).
+Restricted to Creative Technology and Design (TMEN) majors and (MTAM) students.

 ATLS 4140 (3) Game Development